Germany: Oktoberfest & Bavaria (8 Days)

-This 7-day Germany itinerary was built around a bucket-list visit to Oktoberfest in Munich.
-Since the most convenient flights were in and out of Frankfurt, we used the opportunity to turn the trip into more than just a Munich stay by adding a short pre-trip through Hanau and Regensburg.
+This 8-day Germany itinerary was built around a bucket-list visit to Oktoberfest in Munich.
+With convenient flights in and out of Frankfurt, we expanded the trip into a broader Bavarian route, adding 1 night in Hanau, 2 nights in Regensburg, 3 nights in Munich, and 2 nights in Füssen.

-Rather than rushing straight to Bavaria, we structured the route to ease into the trip gradually.
-Hanau served as a quiet recovery stop after the flight, while Regensburg added a more intimate and atmospheric contrast to Munich with its medieval streets, riverfront setting, and slower pace.
+Rather than rushing straight to Munich, we structured the trip to ease in gradually.
+Hanau provided a quiet recovery stop after the flight, while Regensburg offered a more intimate, atmospheric contrast with its medieval streets, riverfront setting, and slower pace.
 By the time we reached Munich, we had already experienced a different side of Germany before shifting into the larger-scale energy of the capital of Bavaria.

-The result was a compact itinerary with some variety: a restful arrival, a smaller historic city, and a high-energy finish anchored by Oktoberfest and a day trip to Neuschwanstein Castle.
+The result is a compact itinerary with clear variety: a restful arrival, a historic small city, a high-energy urban center, and a scenic alpine finish.

 The Itinerary